-Around the House Inc. in Edmonton share some tips for hiring the right general contractor:
+Mode Contracting Inc. in Edmonton shares some tips for hiring the right general contractor:

 Ask your friends and family if they would recommend a good general contractor they have used in the past.
 If you don’t get any recommendations there, ask any trades or renovation-related companies you trust and have previously worked with for recommendations.